 If You Have Dental Pain

 A prompt diagnosis by an emergency dentist is the surest way to find immediate relief and prevent small problems from becoming major issues.

 It is abnormal for adults to experience loose teeth, but it does happen.
-If a patient notices that their teeth are feeling loose, it could be due to a number of causes.
-The most common reason for loose teeth in adults is an injury; after a sporting or auto accident, it’s important for patients to ensure that their teeth are protected.
+If a patient notices that a tooth is feeling loose, it could be due to a number of causes.
+The most common reason for loose or broken teeth in adults is an injury; after a sporting or auto accident, it’s important for patients to ensure that their teeth are protected.
 Even if the teeth appear to be intact, patients should still make an appointment with an emergency dentist who can check for jaw and nerve damage.
 While these conditions may not have immediate symptoms, it’s important to treat them before they get worse.

 Severe Toothache Could Be Cause to Seek an Emergency Dentist

 The severity of a toothache can indicate the need for an emergency dental visit.
 Minor toothaches can be treated with home remedies, but those with severe pain should visit a dentist right away, as there are multiple causes of toothache.
 Treatment choices depend on the underlying cause, and proper diagnosis is crucial for lasting relief.

 Toothache prevention is an ideal solution, but not all problems can be prevented.
 A patient’s habits and lifestyle choices can cause problems, and, before the patient knows it, they have a toothache to contend with.
 If the pain has become more severe, or if there’s sensitivity after exposure to hot or cold foods, it’s time to make an emergency dental appointment.

 Achy, Bleeding Gums